 2017 Cheval Blanc 96p

 Tasted twice - last time in October 2019.
 Consistent notes.
-This property lost one-third of its vines due to frost in 2017 and ended with a yield per ha at 21 hl.
-It's, of course, lighter in concentration and intensity than 2016 and 2015 but possesses pure elegance and finesse, a sophisticated touch, and splendid complexity.
-In October 2019, after bottling, it tasted more powerful and longer on the palate than from the barrel in April 2018.
+This property lost one-third of its potential harvest due to spring frost.
+It's, of course, lighter in concentration and intensity than in 2016 and 2015.
+Still, it possesses pure elegance and finesse, a sophisticated touch, and splendid complexity.
+In October 2019, after bottling, it tasted more powerful and was longer on the palate than it did from the barrel in April 2018.

 2016 Cheval Blanc 97-98p

 Tasted twice - last time in April 2019.
 Consistent notes.
-This wine was sophisticated and refined, with finesse, incredibly complex, rich, velvety texture, great structure, and a long aftertaste.
+This wine was sophisticated and refined, with finesse, an incredibly complex texture, rich and velvety, great structure, and a long aftertaste.
 Very impressive.

 2015 Cheval Blanc (barrel sample) 97+p

-Tasted in April 2016.
-This wine showed pure elegance and finesse, great richness and depth, a sophisticated touch, and a velvety texture.
-Great concentration and length.
+I tasted this wine in April 2016.
+It showed pure elegance and finesse, great richness and depth, a sophisticated touch, and a velvety texture.
+It also had great concentration and length.
 This incredibly stylish and classy wine will improve with further aging in barrels.

 2013 Cheval Blanc (barrel sample) 92p

 Tasted in April 2014.
 This wine had silky fruit and tannin, a light texture, delicate structure, complexity, and length.
-Elegant style with finesse here.
+We have an elegant style with finesse here.
 92p.
 Tasting Cheval Blanc from the barrel is always tricky, as this wine tends to appear light and diluted, but it's only a disguise.
 It usually starts gaining weight and develops complexity and richness in the bottle, but it remains to be seen if it happens here.

 2012 Cheval Blanc 94p

-Tasted twice - last time in November 2015.
+I tasted it twice, the last time in November 2015.
 Consistent notes.
-From barrel, not unlike 2013 vintage, soft and light-textured.
-In November 2015, I saw a significant improvement and proof that this property often undergoes a big change when in the bottle.
-It has a great aromatic nose, exquisite with finesse, better fruit intensity, and silky fruit/tannin.
+From the barrel, it is soft and light-textured, not unlike the 2013 vintage.
+In November 2015, I tasted a significant improvement, proof that this property often undergoes a big change when in the bottle.
+It has a great aromatic nose, exquisite finesse, better fruit intensity, and silky fruit/tannin.

-Tasted twice - last time in April 2016.
+Tasted three times - last time in November 2024.
 Consistent notes.
-This wine was silky with excellent intensity and complexity, fabulous structure and depth, a lot of richness, finesse, and sophisticated touch.
+This wine was silky with excellent intensity and complexity, fabulous structure and depth, a lot of richness, finesse, and a sophisticated touch.
 Persistent and caressing finish.
+Classic stuff for the property.

 2010 Cheval Blanc 100p